jamesdordoy/Laravel-Vue-Datatable_Laravel-Package/README.md

 * [Laravel](http://laravel.com/docs/) 5.x
 * [Bootstrap](http://getbootstrap.com/) 4

 This package makes use of the Laravel Vue Pagination component created by [gilbitron](https://github.com/gilbitron/laravel-vue-pagination).
-If you need a pagination component for other areas of the website and you are using a Laravel API i highly suggest using this flexable component.
+If you need a pagination component for other areas of your website and you are using a Laravel API i highly suggest using this flexible component.

 ## Demo